tellor-io/UsingTellorLayer/README.md

 # UsingTellorLayer

-Use this package to install the Tellor user contracts, test helper functions, and integrate Tellor into your contracts.
+Use this package to install the Tellor user contracts and test helper functions, and to integrate Tellor into your contracts.

 ## How to Use

+Use this package with your own npm project.

 ### Install